Xyine/Intership_follow/README.md

 │   │   ├── __init__.py
 │   │   ├── main.py          # PyQt/PySide window for user interface
 │   │   ├── pages.py         # Different pages for navigation
-├── requirements.txt         # List of dependencies for the project
-└── README.md                # Project documentation
+├── .gitignore               # Files and folders to ignore in git ├── requirements.txt         # List of dependencies for the project └── README.md                # Project documentation